Think Tank final webinar – 21.01.2026

 • Integrating edited variants into genomic evaluations

-• What breeders and farmers would need to adopt gene-edited traits
+• What breeders and farmers need for adoption

 Session 3 — Responsible Innovation: Societal and Ethical and Regulatory Considerations